 THE LIGHTS OF STREETS AND REASON

 Paris is usually referred as “la Ville Lumière”, which means “The City of Lights”.
-The capital of France is called this way both because it played an important role in the Age of Enlightenment and because it was one of the first cities that in the 19th century started enlightening its streets.
+The capital of France is called this way both because it played an important role in the Age of Enlightenment and because it was one of the first cities that in the 19th century started illuminating its streets.

 NO TROUSERS FOR WOMEN